PaddlePaddle/Anakin/docker/useManual.md

 # **Paddle Anakin**

 ## 目录:
+‘’‘

-- User Manual
+-- User Manual
-	- Instal and Compile
+	-- Instal and Compile
-		Docker
+		--Docker
-		Builde from source
+		--Builde from source
-	- Run on ARM
+	-- Run on ARM
-		Android
-		Linux
-		IOS
+		--Android
+		--Linux
+		--IOS
-  - External Converter
+  -- External Converter
-	- Examples
+	-- Examples
-	- Benchmark
+	-- Benchmark
-		NV GPU
+		--NV GPU
-		ARM
+		--ARM
-		More devices
+		--More devices
-- Developing Guide
+--Developing Guide
-	- C++ APIs
+	-- C++ APIs
-	- How to contribute
+	-- How to contribute
-	- How to add custom operators
+	-- How to add custom operators
-	- How to add new device
+	-- How to add new device
+’‘’

 ## User Manual
 ---